openmetalio/openmetal-docs/docs/engineers-notes/multiport-manual.md

 #### Use Case for Address Pairs

-Floating IPs: In OpenStack, floating IPs can be implemented using address pairs.
-A floating IP is an IP address that can be dynamically reassigned to different instances, providing high availability and failover capabilities.
+Floating IPs: In OpenStack a floating IP is an IP address that can be dynamically reassigned to different instances, providing high availability and failover capabilities.

 #### Benefits of Address Pairs